 What is the difference between copy-editing and proofreading?

 The two terms are often used interchangeably, but strictly speaking, they are different tasks.
 Copy-editing refers to the process of editing your text before it is submitted for publication.
 Usually, the publisher's website will provide guidelines for formatting your document, e.g. whether to use UK- or US-style spelling.
-After your text has been copy-edited and submitted to the publisher for publication, the publisher will usually send you a proof of your written work, usually as a pdf file, to enable any final changes to be made to the text before it is published: this is proofreading, the final stage of checking.
+After your text has been copy-edited and submitted to the publisher for publication, the publisher will usually send you a proof of your written work, usually as a PDF file, to enable any final changes to be made to the text before it is published: this is proofreading, the final stage of checking.
 The proof will have been formatted to the layout and style of the journal, magazine, book, and so on, and will show you how your text will appear in its published form.
-Click here for a video, from the SfEP, showing more detailed descriptions of copy-editing and proofreading.

 Why would I need a copy-editor or proofreader to check my work?